• Skip to primary navigation

 This is the most recent lesson that I’ve actually accepted, after at least three years of thinking about it.

 Remember, I started blogging six years ago, on a simple site called Ketti Wilhelm dot com.
 I had just finished my bachelor’s in journalism and was on my way to China for a year to teach and write and see the world.
 I thought I wanted to be an old-school, freelance foreign correspondent, filing life-and-death stories for big magazines from all around the world.
-So before I left, my computer-programmer housemate helped me build a site that I would use as a portfolio for my articles, and maybe share a few blog posts as a bonus.
+So before I left, my computer-programmer housemate helped me build a site that I would use as a portfolio for my freelance articles, and maybe share a few blog posts as a bonus.

 Then everything changed.
 I realized I did want to be a foreign correspondent, just not for scandals and wars and politics, but for culture and food and travel.